Mind Body Soul

 You have to go the people; you can't expect that they will come to you

-Expecting that others will come to us is a mistake even some high ranking Catholics, such as cardinals and bishops, often make.
+Expecting that others will come to us is a mistake even some high ranking Catholics make.
 Sure, we must use every resource at our disposal, including electronic means.
-We must also continually invite others to the church, functions, rallies, gatherings etc. But evangelization, in its most basic form, is about bringing the message to others.
+We must also continually invite others to our church, functions, rallies, gatherings etc. Evangelization, in its most basic form, is about bringing the message to others.